Graham Howard, Piano Adviser

 for then you might consider these to:

-My first choice is the Roland.
+My first choice is the Kurzweil.

 This has the nicer sound.